spacedandi/credit-risk-analysis/README.md

 HEYY🤸, this is Zijun, and welcome to my Git page.😘😘

 ## 🔎Project Overview
 In the modern financial world, loaning involves the risk that some people will pay back while others default.
-This project aims to use Python and machine learning to build a model that accurately predicts whether a borrower is likely to default on a loan from a bank's perspective.
+This project aims to use Python and machine learning to build a model that predicts whether a borrower is likely to default on a loan from a bank's perspective.

 ## 🥸Getting Started
 - To start cooking, ensure you have Python installed (VS Code used).
 Then, clone the repo and install dependencies.